-OECD Home › Directorate for Education and Skills › Preschool and school › Latest Documents
+OECD Home › Directorate for Education and Skills › Early childhood and schools › Latest Documents

 The PISA 2009 Technical Report describes the methodology underlying the PISA 2009 survey.
 It examines additional features related to the implementation of the project at a level of detail that allows researchers to understand and replicate its analyses.

 English, , 4,107kb